TheMonk2121/ai-dev-tasks/Task-List-B-1006-DSPy-3.0-Migration.md

 **Do:**
 1. Identify where native `dspy.Assert` can replace custom assertions
-2. Replace simple cases first
+2. Replace simple cases firs
 3. Test to ensure functionality preserved
 4. Keep custom framework for complex cases